Hours (October - March):

 Hours (April - September):

 Permit holders may access the park Friday, Saturday and Sunday from 8:00 a.m. to sunset.

 $7.00 per vehicle for day use. $1 per person for vehicles carrying 10 or more people.

 Permitted on leash no longer than 6' in length.
 License required.

-Home of the Fall Festival, Tolay Lake Regional Park is located between the Petaluma River and Sonoma Valley in the San Francisco North Bay region.
+Tolay Lake Regional Park is located between the Petaluma River and the Sonoma Valley.
 This unique 1,769-acre property contains pristine farm and grasslands, ridges, a seasonal freshwater lake, ponds, wetlands, and many other natural resources.
-It provides habitat for several species of special status including the burrowing owl, California red-legged frog, northwestern pond turtle, golden eagle, white tailed kite, horned lark, northern harrier, and the tricolor blackbird.
+It provides habitat for several species of special status, including the burrowing owl, California red-legged frog, northwestern pond turtle, golden eagle, white tailed kite, horned lark, northern harrier, and the tricolor blackbird.

 Tolay Lake Regional Park Trails